ayushxx7/ayush-mandowara-blog/content/Git/04-Git-Handbook.md

 ```

 This will show you a comprehensive menu, where your changes will be divided into so called `hunks`

-if you want to commit a specific hunk, press `y`, else press `n`
+- Press `y` to commit current hunk
+- Press `n` to ignore the current hunk
-To split the changes into even smaller hunks, press `s`
+- Press `s` to split current hunk into smaller hunks
-Press `?` to know what each option does
+- Press `?` to know more about what each of the options does

 If you use Vim, add the `fugitive` plugin